psam21/cb/docs/shop-product-editing-capabilities.md

 - ✅ Intuitive edit workflow
 - ✅ Clear ownership indicators
 - ✅ Responsive edit forms
-- ✅ Error recovery options
-- ✅ Success confirmation
+- ✅ **Transparent error reporting** - Show exactly what failed and why
+- ✅ **Detailed success feedback** - Show which relays published successfully
+- ✅ **Manual retry controls** - User decides when and how to retry

 #### 10.3 Technical Requirements
 - ✅ No breaking changes to existing functionality